The Ultimate Chimneys for Victorian Era Center Draft Lamps

 The photo at right shows the new chimney on a Globe Incandescent #2.
 The brilliant light from the chimney distorted the apparent shape of the bulge and the flash of the camera had a reflection off the extremely smooth surface at the top of the chimney.
 My photography needs serious help, sorry.

-These large chimneys are shipped one to a box and therefore have a "Buy Now" button.
-You can add lamp wicks to an order to be included in the box without extra postage being paid.
+These large chimneys are shipped one to a box.
 Send me an email for details.

-[These are large chimneys and are shipped one per box.]
+[These are large chimneys and are shipped one per box/per order.]

 Special Order Lamp Chimneys